 You can prepare the plain version first, then try adding different spices to the mixture or spinach or carrots or courgettes, for example.
 If you add vegetables inside the batter, add them just before baking.

 Alternatively, you can decide to top your cecina with some sauteed spinach or chard or kale or cavolo nero (any other similar dark green leafy vegetables will work well).
-Prepare your sauteed greens in a pan with a little bit of olive oil, chilli flakes or cayenne pepper, and black pepper – it will take a few minutes for them to be ready (chop them finely before or after cooking).
+Prepare your sautéed greens in a pan with a little bit of olive oil, chilli flakes or cayenne pepper, and black pepper – it will take a few minutes for them to be ready (chop them finely before or after cooking).
 You can also add some crumbled goat cheese or feta or chopped cashews for a dairy-free option.
+Try also this combination: yogurt, baked pumpkin, capers, and fresh thyme: delicious!